kinda-gif/Non-IID-Data-Skew-Label-Distribution-Skew/README.md

 ## Usage

-The labelskewsplitter library offers a straightforward function to divide a Pandas DataFrame into multiple sub-datasets according to **Label Distribution Skew**.
+The labelskewsplitter library offers a straightforward function to divide a Pandas DataFrame into multiple sub-datasets according to **Label Distribution Skew** on non-IID data.

 ### Example